AnthonyWrather/demo_ror_app/README.md

 Style the Project+Task modal.
 Project+Task CRUD operations.
 Create the table of Tasks.
+Update and Delete a Project+Task

-* TODO: Noticed the flash timeout is broken.
+TODO: Noticed the flash timeout is broken.
 TBI